KatharinaBuelow/heat-indicators-africa/README.md

     - 46 and over : dangerous, possible heat stroke;

-References can be found in the sub directory literature

-Humidex is made for houly input, we used daily mean tas and hurs
+References can be found in the subdirectory literature Humidex is made for houly input, we used daily mean tas and hurs